Professor: Dr. Kate Pulling

 and by appointment.

-Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 19 January through 16 May.
-Classes will meet virtually using Canvas Conferences at the following times:
+Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 30 August through 19 December.
+Classes will meet virtually using Canvas BigBlueButton at the following times:

 Catalog Description: An introduction to the creation and styling of websites using HTML and CSS.
 Websites will include text, graphics, and multimedia.
 Prerequisite: IS 100B or IS 101 or Instructor approval.

-Resources (Software): All web pages will be produced using a text editor, such as Notepad++ for a PC or BBEdit for a Mac.
-Download Notepad++ or BBEditDownload Notepad++ from http://notepad-plus-plus.org/ or BBEdit from http://www.barebones.com/products/bbedit/index.html.
+Resources (Software): All web pages will be produced using a code editor, such as Notepad++ for Windows (do not use Notepad) or Visual Studio Code for Windows, Linux or Mac.

 Course Objectives: When you successfully complete the course, you will be able to